crate/cratedb-guide/README.md

 </div>

-## 👨‍💻 Usage
+## 👨‍💻 About

 - This repository contains the sources for the documentation pages rendered to https://cratedb.com/docs/guide/.
 The content is optimally consumed from there.

-- If you are looking for something specific, please use the search feature, for example, [searching for "flink"].

 - You can use the content and code snippets for educational and knowledge base purposes, or as blueprints for your own projects.

 ## 🧐 What's Inside

+The main content tree of the CrateDB Guide includes a wide array of topics.

+If you are looking for something specific, please use the search feature on GitHub, for example, [searching for "flink"], or clone the repository and use a local search tool like `ripgrep` or the Silver Searcher.

+### ℹ️ General information

-- Sources for statically rendered documentation about CrateDB written in [Markdown] and/or [reStructuredText].
+- Sources for statically rendered documentation about CrateDB are written in [Markdown] and/or [reStructuredText].
+Please prefer using Markdown going forward.
 - The documentation system is based on [Sphinx], [MyST], [sphinx-design], [sphinx-design-elements], and many other Sphinx addons and plugins.
 - The documentation theme is [crate-docs-theme].
 - The project uses [Read the Docs] for publishing.

+### 📁 Directory layout

+The folder structure follows a few conventions and ideas.
+The order of the items enumerated below is the order how they are currently enumerated within the primary navigation element (left-hand menu).

+- `start` The canonical "Getting Started" section, providing an easy user journey.
+- `install` The canonical "How to install CrateDB" section.
+- `connect` The canonical "How to connect to CrateDB" section.
+- `feature` A backbone section about all features at a glance, using a flat layout.
+- `ingest` A category section bundling all ingest methods.
+- `topic` A category section bundling different topics [sic!] and application domains.
+- `use` A category section bundling different successful customer scenarios.
+- `integrate` A backbone section about all the integration items, using a flat layout.
+- `admin` A potpourri of operational guidelines.
+- `performance` A potpourri of performance tuning guidelines.

 ## 💁 Contributing